cyaaronk/API-hooking-on-music-software/README.md

 ```
 #pragma comment(linker, "/export:__=[renamed dll]._,@[ordinal number]")
 ```
-with two `_` for the first name.
+⋅⋅⋅with two `_` for the first name.
 Otherwise, the function will simply be skipped.

 ## References
 Huge thanks to the people providing great tutorials and examples on how to hijack dll.